tl0x/DiscordLib/README.md

 Features:

-- Easy to use webhook set-up
+- Easy to use
 - Very light-weight
+- Fast

 Planned Features:

-- Probably some fun stuff like infinite chat exploit
+- Discord Channel management
+- Events
+- Rich Prescence

 ## Including in your project

-In gradle, add jitpack.io to your repositories and then include the project
+In gradle, add jitpack.io to your repositories and then include the project like this.

+``implementation "com.github.tl0x:DiscordLib:1.0.1"``

+## No, it's not a token logger.